WhaddaMakers/Whaddy-Nightlight/README.md

   }
   ```
 ### Uploading and checking the program
 You're now ready to upload the code!
 Hit the upload button and wait until the program is compiled and uploaded.
-The display should change to the current time and the LEDs should light up to show the predicted temperature and sunny/rainy state.
-If you're encountering any issue check the serial monitor to see if the board was able to connect to your WiFi network.
-If this is not the case check the WiFi settings and move closer to your WiFi access point if you suspect that the board might be out of range of the WiFi network.
+The nightlight should turn on when you cover the light sensor with your hand.
+If you're encountering any issue check the serial monitor to see if the board was able to give correct readings from the B1750 dgital light intensity sensor.

+## Soldering and assembling the electronics